Vgaurav01/chatbot-task/README.md

 This function will serve as the "backend" for a chatbot designed for retail investors.

-To simplify the task, the user query will always adhere to the following conditions:
+To simplify the task, the user query will **always** adhere to the following conditions:

-- The question will always pertain to a single company.
+- The question will always pertain to a **single** company.
   - The company will be explicitly mentioned in the query and is guaranteed to be present in the dataset.
 - The question will always relate to a specific full fiscal year (i.e., only fiscal_period=FY, no questions about quarters).
    - The year will be explicitly mentioned in the query and is guaranteed to be present in the dataset.
 - The subject of the user's question will always be one of the following five topics (i.e., the user will never ask about any other topic):
-   - Total Revenue
+   - `Total Revenue`
-   - Net Income / (Loss) Attributable to Common Shareholders
+   - `Net Income / (Loss) Attributable to Common Shareholders`
-   - Price to Earnings (P/E)
+   - `Price to Earnings (P/E)`
-   - Dividend Yield
+   - `Dividend Yield`
-   - Return on Equity (ROE).
+   - `Return on Equity (ROE)`

 ## Example Questions and Answers

+Notice that keyword search will not work, for example "revenue" is not mentioned in the question that seeks an answer about revenue.
+Consider allowing your program to use ChatGPT to assist with the control flow.

 - **Question:** How much did walmart generate in sales in 2021?
    - **Answer:** In 2021, Walmart Inc generated $XXX billion in sales.